 Mandatory equipment requirements for those individuals acting in the role of On-Ice Volunteer (i.e. individuals assisting with IP program implementation, on-ice (parent/family) helpers, demonstrators, specialty (i.e. goaltender) coaches, etc.) are as follows: A volunteer 14 years and above would be eligible to wear the same equipment as an On-Ice Team Officials. (i.e. CSA Certified Helmet, skates, gloves etc.) A volunteer below 14 years would be required to wear full player equipment.

-Each season Orillia Minor Hockey will make goal tending equipment available to each house league team from Tyke to Midget.??
+Each season Orillia Minor Hockey will make goal tending equipment available to each house league team from Tyke to Midget.
 It is the responsibility of the coach who signed out the equipment to return the assigned goalie equipment at the end of each season in good repair.

 Each coach shall be provided with a complete set of hockey jerseys.
 The coach is responsible for the return of the jerseys in good repair.
 The coach is responsible for returning the jerseys clean and in the assigned hockey bags.